 And while lounging on the beach with an ice-cold cocktail may be your main priority during your trip to Koh Samui, there are quite a few other adventures to be had on the island.
 Check out our list of the 15 top things to do in Koh Samui, Thailand!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 The Best 15 Things to do in Koh Samui, Thailand

 1. Party on Chaweng Beach

 If you’re looking to experience Thailand’s famous party scene during your trip to Thailand, then look no further than Chaweng Beach!
 Located on the eastern side of the island, Chaweng Beach is a popular place to stay if you want to be in the heart of the action.

 Filled with hotels and beach bars, it’s the perfect place to day drink in the sun while meeting some new friends from around the world.
 Koh Samui is one of the most beautiful places in Thailand and many people consider Chaweng Beach to be the best beach on the island.

-Chaweg Beach is also the place to be in the evenings, after dark, when beach clubs turn into night clubs and the popular fire dancers start their entertaining shows.
+Chaweg Beach is also the place to be in the evenings.
+After dark, the beach clubs turn into nightclubs and the popular fire dancers start their entertaining shows.
 Spending a night partying on Chaweng Beach is definitely one of the best things to do on Koh Samui.